+Here are some essential winter horse riding tips & advice.
 As with most outdoor activities, summer is the time that we really get motivated.
-The warmer, drier weather, longer days – if you’re anything like us then you can spend from dawn ‘till dusk outside with your horse.
+The warmer, drier weather, longer days.
+If you’re anything like us then you can spend from dawn ‘till dusk outside with your horse.

 In this article, we going to give you some essential winter horse riding tips and advice so you and your horse can stay safe and get the most out of your time together in the colder months of the year.

 The most obvious piece of advice is that if it’s too cold or too icy then simply don’t go out.
 If you do go out then there is a risk of your horse slipping over, which can be very dangerous for the both of you.

 Provide extra grip

 go out when it’s icy, then you should do what you can to provide your horse with extra grip under foot (or hoof).